dmilios/U-check/README.md

 - stochasticSimulation
 - commons.cli

-### gpoMC
+### learningFromFormulae
-Library that uses GP optimisation as a mean to perform inference for uncertain CTMCs.
+Library that uses GP optimisation to perform inference for uncertain CTMCs.
 Depends on:
 - gaussianProcesses
 - gpOptimisation